ceff-tech/ffc_api_client/README.md

 ## Change Log

+### Version 0.9.7.4
+* [Enhancement] New code that fills NA values in the 10th percentile column of predicted metrics from the TNC API if the 25th percentile column is 0.
+A warning will be raised if NA values are found in the 10th percentile column.
+Can be turned off by setting `ffc$predicted_percentiles_fill_na_p10` to FALSE.

 ### Version 0.9.7.3
 * [Bugfix] Previously, providing a timeseries with a date field that was not named "date" (case sensitive) would fail when building the data frame to send to the FFC.
 This has been fixed, and any date